Takashi Nagai: Works

 Nagai left behind a voluminous output of essays, memoirs, drawings, and calligraphy on themes including God, war, death, medicine, and orphanhood.
 These enjoyed a large readership during the American occupation of Japan (1945–52) as spiritual chronicles of the atomic bomb experience.
-His books have been translated into languages, including Chinese, Korean, French, and German.
+His books have been translated into various languages, including Chinese, Korean, French, and German.
 Four of his literary works are currently available in English: We of Nagasaki, a compilation of atomic-bomb victim testimonies edited by Nagai; The Bells of Nagasaki (trans.
 William Johnston); Leaving My Beloved Children Behind (trans.
 Maurice M. Tatsuoka and Tsuneyoshi Takai); and Thoughts from Nykodo (trans.
 Gabriele di Comite).
-His works were recently republished in new Japanese editions by Paulist Press.
+His works were republished in new Japanese editions by Paulist Press.

 Much of Nagai's writing is spiritual, consisting of Christian reflections on the experience (or, just as often, imagined future experience) of himself and the people around him, especially his children, in the aftermath of the war.
 His intensely personal meditations are often addressed to his children or to God, and he works out his own spiritual issues on the page as he writes in a visceral and uncensored prose.
-Nagai's more technical writings, in Atomic Bomb Rescue and Relief Report (Nagasaki Idai Genshi Bakudan Kyuugo Houkoku), were discovered in 1970.
+Nagai's more technical writings, in the Atomic Bomb Rescue and Relief Report (Nagasaki Idai Genshi Bakudan Kyuugo Houkoku), were discovered in 1970.